— 3 min read

 In the Image, we can see the billing address is by design part of the payment methods to allow special implementation.

-For most of all Payment Methods, the billing address form would be identical.
+For 90% of all Payment Methods, the billing address form would be identical.
+In the current develop

-branch, you can find @magento/venia-ui/lib/components/BillingAddress
+branch, you can find @magento/venia-ui/lib/components/CheckoutPage/BillingAddress

+.
 You can copy it to start already building your Payment Method.

 module.exports = (targets) => {